-Single deadbolts — Located on front doors, this kind of lock has the keyhole on the exterior the doorway along with a fixed thumb twist on the interior.
+Single deadbolts — Located on front doors, this kind of lock has the keyhole on the doorway’s exterior and a fixed thumb twist on the interior.

 Double deadbolt locks- this doorway lock type has a key cylinder on both sides of the doorway and come without a thumb turn.
 These locks need a key, which is dangerous in emergency situations.
 People who remain inside need an available key.

 Jimmy proof deadbolts — these alloy mount locks are very common with double doors since door modifications are minimal.
 The deadbolt connects with the jamb bracket, which makes it almost impossible to pull out or remove from the exterior.
 The lock screws are found on the interior of the doorway and have a hole drilled directly through the door for the rim cylinder.

 Captive deadbolts — these locks are double deadbolts with a key resembling a thumb turn concealed on the interior.
 These locks are costly and need an outside key to take out the thumb turn.

 Many individuals frequently think smart locks and electronic locks are the same, but it’s wrong.
 A smart lock needs a specific set of instructions from an approved device for it to be unlocked and locked.
 These directions get sent wirelessly, and they use wireless communication protocols.